averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 ![2024 01 11 17H17 43](/assets/images/auth-series-2/2024-01-11_17h17_43.png)

-In this tutorial, we will give name **uptec-auth-api** but you can give anyname you want.
+In this tutorial, we will give name **uptec-auth-api** but you can give any name you want.
 Leave other options and hit Register.

 ![2024 01 11 17H21 01](/assets/images/auth-series-2/2024-01-11_17h21_01.png)